 God calls us to honour our parents—not because they’re perfect, but because honour is the posture of a healthy heart.
 It’s how we treat, speak about, and care for them, especially as they age.
 In learning to honour our parents, we’re also learning to honour God and those he’s placed in authority.
 It’s not always easy, but it’s right, and it leads to blessing in our families and in our world.

-Discussion Guide | Exodus 20:8-11
+Keep the Sabbath | Exodus 20:8-11

 The Sabbath is so much more than just another rule to follow.
 It's God’s gift of rest built right into creation.
 It’s meant to help us slow down, re-centre our hearts on Jesus, and remember that life is about more than just getting things done.
 Sabbath is about learning a whole way of life that rests in Him.
 And every time we practice it, we get a little glimpse of the eternal rest God has promised us in His new creation.